knat/XData/README.md

 ### Schema

-Schema is the contract or specification of your data.
+Schema is the specification or contract of your data.
 An example:

 ```
-//FirstLook.xds
 alias "http://example.com/project1" as p1
 alias "http://example.com/project2" as p2